What Does “Show, Don’t Tell” Mean?

 One of the most hideous examples of telling rather than showing is the “As you know, Mr. Jeffries,” dialog.
 This is when one character tells another something they both know.
 But it’s almost as hideous when an author painstakingly uses dialog and action to convey something the characters all know.

 However, like most rules of thumb, “Show don’t tell” is excellent advice most of the time — but writers can apply it too broadly, or in situations where it hurts more than it helps.
 You must be aware of the spirit, as well as the letter, of this particular law.
 New writers tend to lecture their readers.
-And it’s never a good idea to bludgeon your readers with information.
+Ans it’s never a good idea to bludgeon your readers with information.
+Or they may try and explain through dialogue.
 The key is to find the right mix between showing and telling.
 You don’t want to bore your reader.
-Don’t Bore Your Reader – jamesCglass
+Pick up one of your favorite author’s and see how they capture your attention in the pages.
+Reading is one of the most effective leaning tools for a writer.

 If you find your writing feeling flat, take a step back and imagine the scene yourself.
 What sounds do you hear?
 What smells are in the air?
 What expression does your character have on his face?
 What are his motivations?
 Once you dig deeper into your own imagination, see if you can make your writing better by adding a few specifics.
 This will transport the readers to the scene you have in your mind.